 Ronald L. Motley

-Ron Motley has been recognized as one of America's most accomplished and skilled trial lawyers.
-Over a career spanning more than four decades, his persuasiveness before a jury and ability to break new legal and evidentiary ground has brought to justice two once-invincible giant industries whose malfeasance took the lives of millions of Americans — asbestos and tobacco.
-Armed with a combination of legal and trial skills, personal charisma, nose-to-the-grindstone hard work and record of success, Ron has built Motley Rice into one of the nation's largest plaintiffs' law firms.
+Ron Motley fought for greater justice, accountability and recourse, and has been widely recognized as one of America’s most accomplished and skilled trial lawyers.
+During a career that spanned more than four decades, his persuasiveness before a jury and ability to break new legal and evidentiary ground brought to justice two once-invincible giant industries whose malfeasance took the lives of millions of Americans — asbestos and tobacco.
+Armed with a combination of legal and trial skills, personal charisma, nose-to-the-grindstone hard work and record of success, Ron built Motley Rice into one of the nation’s largest plaintiffs’ law firms.

-Noted for his role in spearheading the historic litigation against the tobacco industry, Ron served as lead trial counsel for 26 jurisdictions including numerous State Attorneys General.
-His efforts to uncover corporate and scientific wrongdoing resulted in the Master Settlement Agreement, the largest civil settlement in U.S. history in which the tobacco industry agreed to reimburse states for smoking-related health care costs.
+Noted for his role in spearheading the historic litigation against the tobacco industry, Ron served as lead trial counsel for 26 State Attorneys General in the lawsuits.
+His efforts to uncover corporate and scientific wrongdoing resulted in the Master Settlement Agreement, the largest civil settlement in U.S. history and in which the tobacco industry agreed to reimburse states for smoking-related health care costs.

 Through his pioneering discovery and collaboration, Ron exposed asbestos manufacturers and the harmful and disabling effects of occupational, environmental and household asbestos exposure.
-He has represented thousands of asbestos victims, achieving numerous trial breakthroughs, including the class actions and mass consolidations of Cimino, et al. v.
+He represented thousands of asbestos victims and achieved numerous trial breakthroughs, including the class actions and mass consolidations of Cimino, et al. v.
 Raymark, et al. (U.S.D.C.
 TX); Abate, et al. v.
 ACandS, et al. (Baltimore); and In re Asbestos Personal Injury Cases (Mississippi).

-Ron continues to fight for greater justice, accountability and recourse.
-He brought the landmark case of Oran Almog v.
-Arab Bank against the alleged financial sponsors of Hamas and other terrorist organizations in Israel and, additionally, is a firm leader in the BP Deepwater Horizon litigation and claims efforts involving people and businesses in Gulf Coast communities suffering as a result of the oil spill that began in April 2010.
-The two settlements reached with BP, one of which is the largest civil class action settlement in U.S. history, will help thousands of oil spill victims recover for economic loss, property damage and physical injuries caused by the spill.
+Ron brought the landmark case of Oran Almog v.
+Arab Bank against the alleged financial sponsors of Hamas and other terrorist organizations in Israel and was a firm leader in the BP Deepwater Horizon litigation and claims efforts involving people and businesses in Gulf Coast communities suffering as a result of the oil spill.
+Two settlements were reached with BP, and one of which is the largest civil class action settlement in U.S. history.

-Inducted into The Trial Lawyer 2012 Hall of Fame in recognition of his lifetime of public service, Ron has won widespread honors for his ability to win justice and compensation for his clients and for his seminal impact on the course of civil litigation.
-He has been selected by his peers for inclusion in The Best Lawyers in America® since 1993 for his work in mass tort litigation/class actions- plaintiffs; personal injury litigation- plaintiffs; and product liability litigation- plaintiffs.
+Ron won widespread honors for his ability to win justice for his clients and for his seminal impact on the course of civil litigation.
+In 2013, the South Carolina Association for Justice (SCAJ) recognized Ron with its prestigious Founders’ Award, and he was inducted into The Trial Lawyer 2012 Hall of Fame in recognition of his lifetime of public service.
+He was selected by his peers for inclusion in The Best Lawyers in America® from 1993 to 2013 for his work in mass tort litigation/class actions - plaintiffs; personal injury litigation - plaintiffs; and product liability litigation - plaintiffs.
 In addition, he was named the Best Lawyers'® 2010 Charleston-SC Personal Injury Litigation "Lawyer of the Year" and Best Lawyers'® 2012 Charleston-SC Mass Tort Litigation/Class Actions- Plaintiffs "Lawyer of the Year."
 The inaugural 2012 edition of Benchmark Plaintiff, The Definitive Guide to America's Leading Plaintiff Firms & Attorneys recognized Ron as a "Litigation Star" in its national rankings for mass tort/product liability and securities and, in 2013, ranked him nationally again for his work in civil rights/human rights and mass tort/product liability.
-Benchmark Plaintiff recognized him in both 2012 and 2013 in its South Carolina rankings in human rights, product liability, securities and toxic tort.
+Benchmark Plaintiff recognized him in both 2012 and 2013, in its South Carolina rankings in human rights, product liability, securities and toxic tort.

-He has authored or co-authored more than two dozen publications, including:
+He authored or co-authored more than two dozen publications, including:

 "Decades of Deception: Secrets of Lead, Asbestos and Tobacco" (Trial Magazine, October 1999)